austral-electronics/Xplorer/README.md

 | 17       | PA08   | FT432H-56Q Pin 24 | BDBUS2          | **RTS_B**        | MG24 (NCP Compliant)
 | 31       | #RESET|  CM5 Pin 80        | SCL0 / GPIO39   | **NRST_MP_RAD**  | MG24 Reset

+Note: We have chosen two very common bootload pins in order to be compatible with existing solutions.

 #### 4.10.3.1 - Define the bootloader activation pin <a name="4.10.3.1"></a> [📚](#0)

 The bootloader entry pin is user-defined and configured inside the Gecko Bootloader project.